 If you're confused about that vs. which, don't feel bad.
 It's one of the most common topics people ask me about, and it all boils down to restrictive clauses.

 Page 1 of 2

 If you're confused about that versus which, don't feel bad.
 It's one of the most common topics people ask me about.
 I used to work as a technical writer, and I'd often edit documents in which people used the wrong word.
 More than once, I'd put in the right word, only to have clients change a perfectly fine that to a which and send it back to me.
 In fact, having a client try to overrule my correction of a which to a that was one of the things that pushed me over the edge and made me start the Grammar Girl podcast.

-Here's the deal: some people will argue that the rules are more complex and flexible than this, but I like to make things as simple as possible, so I say that you use that before a restrictive clause and which before everything else.
+Here's an easy way to remember the difference between that and which: If removing the words that follow would change the meaning of the sentence, use "that."
+Otherwise, "which" is fine.
+Some people will argue that the rules are more complex and flexible than this, but I like to make things as simple as possible, so I say that you use that before a restrictive clause and which before everything else.

 A restrictive clause is just part of a sentence that you can't get rid of because it specifically restricts some other part of the sentence.
 Here's an example: